grampelberg/spotcheck/README.md

     // This is helpful for debugging.
     preserveBrowser: false,
   },
+  // Whether or not to allow missing screenshots.
+If true, tests will pass if
+  // there is no before version for a screenshot.
+  allowMissing: true,
   // An optional list of css files to include.
 This will be passed directly to
   // the builder and for bun, should be the path to your CSS files.
   css: [],